 Finding your baby’s heartbeat with a stethoscope is a very simple process, one that you can do on your own.
 While your partner can help you through this process, it is often an intimate one that mothers want to do on their own.

-However, that doesn’t mean you shouldn’t help your partner listen to your baby’s hearbeat.
+However, that doesn’t mean you shouldn’t help your partner listen to your baby’s heartbeat.
 After all, it should be the pride and joy of both of you, and letting them listen helps them make a stronger connection.

 Step One: Relaxing In A Quiet Room